-Natural gas association officials on Wednesday publicly expressed optimism about working with a new Democratic Congress, although they acknowledged that the direction of energy policy would likely shift to alternative energy and away from oil and gas in the short run, and that offshore drilling legislation -- if not passed by Republicans in the upcoming lame-duck session -- would become a back-burner issue.
+Natural gas association officials last Wednesday publicly expressed optimism about working with a new Democratic Congress, although they acknowledged that the direction of energy policy would likely shift to alternative energy and away from oil and gas in the short run, and that offshore drilling legislation — if not passed by the current Republican-controlled Congress in the lame-duck session — would become a back-burner issue.

 “I think it’s going to be more of a challenge to move energy legislation, particularly things like new oil and gas production” over the next year, said Martin Edwards, vice president of legislative affairs for the Interstate Natural Gas Association of America (INGAA), which represents gas pipelines.
 “Maybe over time it will become more possible, but in the short run the Democrats are going to want to focus on alternative fuels,” he noted.